El Rito strives to return local news

 El Rito Media might own the newspaper but a community newspaper belongs first to its readers and advertisers.

-We know the citizens in Alamogordo have for many years longed for a return to local journalism, local photos, local sports, local commentary and opinion, and, yes, local advertising.
+We know the citizens in Ruidoso have for many years longed for a return to local journalism, local photos, local sports, local commentary and opinion, and, yes, local advertising.

 El Rito was established two years ago with its first purchase, The Rio Grande Sun in Espanola and then, just over a year ago, it added the Artesia Daily Press to the group.
 We have 10 investors in the group and all live and work in New Mexico.

-Note: (EDITOR’S NOTE: This column is an opinion piece from Richard L. Connor, editor and publisher of the five newspapers of El Rito Media.)